A dog trainer? …A man? ….A myth?

 Who Said You Can’t Teach An Old Dog New Tricks?

 “Zeus was an adoptee and was five years old when we got him.
-Most recently, at the age of ten, he has completed Eric’s Level 3 training.
+Most recently, at the age of ten, he has completed Eric’s Level 3 training install and download.
 It goes to show you can teach an old dog new tricks.
 It’s been a pleasure doing business with Eric, and I never worry when Zeus is an overnight guest or a trainee.”

 Patti MacMillen – Westport, MA